-- Step 5 Click Browse, select a program package, and click OK. - Step 6 Click Advanced, select the items to be updated, and click OK. - Step 7 Click Update. - Step 8 Choose to update the programs of all receiving cards or the specified receiving card, and then click OK.
+- Step 6 Click Advanced, select the items to be updated, and click OK. - Step 7 Click Update. - Step 8 Choose to update the programs of all receiving cards or the specified receiving card, and then click OK.

-Figure 9-3 Selecting send mode
+Figure 9-4 Selecting send mode